 striated feathers of pinks, and deepest primrose

-A red sun overhead, grown weary with seasons,
+The red sun overhead, had grown weary with seasons,

 Whispering sounds of emerald breezes